* Bicycle & Transit Integration

-UCS is currently leading the development of a conceptual master plan for a 24-mile pilot trail alignment to demonstrate the utility and ultimate feasibility of extending the Empire State Trail on Long Island.
+UCS led the development of a conceptual master plan for a 24-mile pilot trail alignment to demonstrate the utility and ultimate feasibility of extending the Empire State Trail on Long Island.

 UCS worked with the Town and Village of Gouverneur, NY to develop a community action plan which will actionalize next steps to develop complete streets...

-UCS is currently working with the Village of Piermont to design a series of Main Street pilot projects to both demonstrate the value of complete street concepts to the community and develop a baseline dataset.
+UCS worked with the Village of Piermont to design a series of Main Street pilot projects to both demonstrate the value of complete street concepts to the community and develop a baseline dataset.

-Working closely with the Trust for Public Land, Dan led the development of a feasibility study to extend the Empire State Trail- the longest statewide trail in the country- onto Long Island...
+Working closely with the Trust for Public Land, UCS led the development of a feasibility study to extend the Empire State Trail- the longest statewide trail in the country- onto Long Island...

-UCS is working with the South Jersey Transportation Planning Organization (SJTPO) to advance the development of a trail network and the deployment of a unified brand strategy for trails in South Jersey...
+UCS worked with the South Jersey Transportation Planning Organization (SJTPO) to advance the development of a trail network and the deployment of a unified brand strategy for trails in South Jersey...

-In partnership with the New York Bicycling Coalition, UCS developed New York State's first official training curriculum for Active Transportation & Complete Streets and is currently leading workshops in communities throughout the state...
+In partnership with the NYS Energey Research & Development authority and Department of Health, UCS developed New York State's first official training curriculum for Active Transportation & Complete Streets and is currently leading workshops in communities throughout the state...